alicewriteswrongs/Biodb-project/README.md

 structure.
 The smallRNA dataset is very large, however, so on my (Ben's) laptop I've only tested a small subset (first 10000 lines).

+It appears that the script works!
+Still need to do some confirmation on bioed.

 ####Definitions:

 This holds definitions for all of the functions we need